terraform-ibm-modules/terraform-ibm-icd-redis/solutions/standard/DA-types.md

 # Configuring complex inputs in Databases for Elasticsearch

 Several optional input variables in the IBM Cloud [Databases for Redis deployable architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
-You specify these inputs when you configure you deployable architecture.
+You specify these inputs when you configure deployable architecture.

 - [Service credentials](#svc-credential-name) (`service_credential_names`)
 - [Users](#users) (`users`)